Free globularily generated double categories: The free globularily generated double category

-\item For every positive integer $k$ collection $E_k$ is contained in collection of morphisms Hom$_{F_k}$ of category $F_k$.
-Moreover, category $F_k$ is equal to free category generated by collection $E_k$ with functions $d_k$ and $c_k$ as domain and codomain functions respectively.
-Restriction of morphism functions of functors $s_{k+1}$ and $t_{k+1}$ to collection $E_1$ is equal to functions $s_1$ and $t_1$ defined above.
+\item For every $k$, $E_k$ is contained in Hom$_{F_k}$.
+Moreover, $F_k$ is equal to the free category generated by $E_k$ with functions $d_k$ and $c_k$ as domain and codomain functions respectively.
+The restriction of the morphism functions of $s_{k+1}$ and $t_{k+1}$ to $E_1$ are equal to the functions $s_1$ and $t_1$ defined above.